Vegetarian Licaps® Capsules

 Other ingredients: hydroxypropylmethylcellulose (vegetarian capsule)

-Free of soy, lactose, yeast, sugar, starch, gluten, preservatives, artificial colors or flavors.
+Free of yeast, sugar, starch, gluten, artificial flavors, -colors or preservatives

-Storage: Store in a dark, dry place at room temperature.
-Keep out of reach of children.
+Storage: Store in a cool, dark, dry place at room temperature out of reach of children.

 Fish populations are overfished all over the world, and the origin of fish oil often is difficult to determine.
 However, we know exactly where krill oil comes from, and we know krill is fished in a sustainable way.
 Rimfrost® krill oil is produced by the Norwegian company Rimfrost.
 Krill fishery takes place in the clean waters of the Antarctic, and is under superficion of the Commision for the Conservation of the Antarctic Marine Living Resources (CCAMLR).
 Krill fishery is sustainable and eco-friendly, using a patented fishing methods that avoids unnecessary by-catch.